 west elm is part of the Williams Sonoma (see below) suite of home brands. west elm was started in 2002 and has grown into a wildly popular and recognizable brand.
 The company designs 90% of its products in-house so that what you get is unique (as in not sold elsewhere).
 The company places huge importance designing and manufacturing Fair Trade Certified products.

 Click here for the West Elm catalog.
+Learn more about requesting the west elm catalog here.

 16. Williams Sonoma